-Contact Inova Solutions today to schedule a meeting with our experts!Go to our contact page
+Contact Inova Solutions today to schedule a meeting with our experts!Schedule a meeting

 Many organizations are unsatisfied with their IT performance but simply don’t know where to begin to fix it.
 Luckily, the first step is simple enough: choose a better service provider.

 Take Romero Kelsick, for example.
 He’s the ICT Manager of the Anguilla Social Security Board, a statutory body under the Government of Anguilla.
 And he oversees the Board’s ICT infrastructure and software acquisitions.

 When Kelsick had to upgrade his organization’s corporate email service, there were two options: one was a local provider, the other was Inova Solutions.
 He said the two options were “like apples and oranges.”

 “From the local provider, we were only getting Exchange.
 But Inova was offering Microsoft Office 365, so we would have Exchange, Skype for Business, SharePoint, Office Online, and we would have a whole lot of tools that are part of the Office 365 package,” he said.

 “It was a no-brainer.
 I had a conversation with Magfried, my contact person with Inova, and the chips just fell in place.”